DamianZyngier/FixPPM/README.md

 Validates input and result fields if:

-* value is not dividable by 0,5 (paints table cell in orange)
+* value is not dividable by 0,5 (paints table cell in yellow)
-* value is higher than 8 (paints table cell in orange)
+* value is higher than 8 (paints table cell in yellow)
-* value is exactly 8 (paints table cell in light green)
+* value is exactly 8 (paints table cell in green)

 ### Checkbox "Auto clear & validate"